California State Polytechnic University, Humboldt

-California State Polytechnic University, Humboldt (Cal Poly Humboldt, Humboldt or Cal Poly) is a public university in Arcata, California.
+California State Polytechnic University, Humboldt (Cal Poly Humboldt or Humboldt) is a public university in Arcata, California.
 It is one of three polytechnic universities in the California State University (CSU) system and the northernmost campus in the system.

-The main campus, situated hillside at the edge of a coast redwood forest, has commanding views overlooking Arcata, much of Humboldt Bay, and the Pacific Ocean.
-The college town setting on the California North Coast, 8 mi north of Eureka, 279 mi north of San Francisco, and 654 miles (1052.51 km) north of Los Angeles is notable for its natural beauty.
-It is the most westerly four-year university in the contiguous United States.
-Humboldt is an Hispanic-serving institution (HSI).
+The main campus, situated hillside at the edge of a coast redwood forest, overlooks Arcata, much of Humboldt Bay, and the Pacific Ocean.
+The college town setting on the California North Coast, 8 mi north of Eureka, 279 mi north of San Francisco, and 654 miles (1053 km) north of Los Angeles, is notable for its natural beauty.
+It is the westernmost four-year university in the contiguous United States.
+Humboldt is a Hispanic-serving institution (HSI).

 The university is divided into three colleges: the College of Arts, Humanities, and Social Sciences; the College of Natural Resources and Sciences; and the College of Professional Studies.
-It offers 48 bachelor's degree programs, 12 master's degree programs, 61 minors, and 13 credential programs.
-Cal Poly Humboldt does not offer doctoral degrees.
+It offers 58 bachelor's degree programs, 14 master's degree programs, 76 minors, and 4 credential programs.

-In addition to the main campus, Cal Poly Humboldt has multiple off-campus facilities and education-related properties, including an ocean-side marine biology research center, a wildlife care facility, a public natural history museum, a public art gallery, a bay-side aquatics facility, a mountain-top astronomy observatory, an ocean-going marine research and teaching vessel (Coral Sea), and a demonstration forest (Arcata Community Forest).